What is Cellular IoT?

 Smart agriculture: Farmers are using cellular IoT to monitor soil moisture, temperature, and other environmental factors to optimize crop yields.

-Industrial automation: Manufacturers are using cellular IoT to monitor and control their machines, electricity, reducing downtime and improving productivity.
+Industrial automation: Manufacturers are using cellular IoT to monitor and control their machines and electricity, reducing downtime and improving productivity.

 How does cellular IoT compare to LoRa?